 "We do not consider ourselves a diversity program," says Prof. Meyerson, director of the program.
 "We are a talent search.
 We have found that if you discover talent and truly level the playing field, diversity will happen."

-Each year, eight applicants are chosen as Fannie Angelos Scholars, qualifying them to receive a full-tuition scholarship to attend the School of Law.
-Additionally, the program provides for up to 72 other HBCU students to attend a rigorous LSAT review course to help them gain entry to law school.
+Each year, eight applicants are chosen as Angelos Scholars.
+They receive a full-tuition scholarship to attend the School of Law if they meet set admission requirements.
+Additionally, the program provides for up to 72 students from the HBCUs and select local universities to attend a rigorous LSAT review course to help them gain entry to law school.

 "We've reached a point in the program where some of the area's most prestigious law firms are asking for Angelos Scholars," Meyerson says.
 "But it's not just a story about successful lawyers—it's how talent opens doors and gets attention."